Family Food Garden may collect a share of sales or other compensation from the links on this page.

 You can also grow certain plants that attract and increase the natural predators.

-Mulching
+Permaculture Mulching

-One of my favourite permaculture design principles is creating food forests.
+One of my favorite permaculture design principles is creating food forests.
 Food forests are a guild of different plants of different height that all work together to create a working ecosystem that you get to harvest from.
 There are some fantastic permaculture books that go into details of creating food forests:

 When we moved to our new acreage our goal was to create a couple food forests that the chickens could also be rotated in.
 I can’t wait to show you the process of how we convert our flat grass into thriving plant guilds & food forests!